premail/premail/README.md

 Run `gulp formatTemplates` to auto-format all of your `.tpl` files using [Prettier](https://prettier.io/).

-Run `gulp formatSass` to auto-format all of your `.scss` files using [Prettier](https://prettier.io/).
+Run `gulp formatStyles` to auto-format all of your `.scss` files using [Prettier](https://prettier.io/).

 # Full list of options